aridiosilva/Blockchain/README.md

 > - The difficulty is adjusted every 2016 blocks (every 2 weeks approximately) so that the average time between each block remains 10 minutes.
 The difficulty comes directly from the confirmed blocks data in the Bitcoin network.

 - [Link to see the Netork Difficulty chart of Bitcoin](https://www.blockchain.com/charts/difficulty)

+Mining hashrate is a key security metric.
+The more hashing (computing) power in the network, the greater its security and its overall resistance to attack.
+Although Bitcoin’s exact hashing power is unknown, it is possible to estimate it from the number of blocks being mined and the current block difficulty.
+Daily numbers (raw values) may periodically rise or drop as a result of the randomness of block discovery : even with a hashing power constant, the number of blocks mined can vary in day.
+Our analysts have found that looking at a 7 day average is a better representation of the underlying power.
+The hashing power is estimated from the number of blocks being mined in the last 24h and the current block difficulty.
+More specifically, given the average time T between mined blocks and a difficulty D, the estimated hash rate per second H is given by the formula H = 2 32 D / T.

 - [link to see the Hash Rate chart of Bitcoin](https://www.blockchain.com/charts/hash-rate)

 ## What Determines Mining Difficulty?